Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

 or equivalently:

-As seen from Eq.~(19), the overflow in this part of the computational domain depends on the angle or phase of the complex variable \( z \), which means that there is no well-defined single-value boundary for overflow in the plane \( \nu - |z| \).
+As seen from \eqref{eq:ovr_flow_inf_z}, the overflow in this part of the computational domain depends on the angle or phase of the complex variable \( z \), which means that there is no well-defined single-value boundary for overflow in the plane \( \nu - |z| \).
 The dashed line in Fig.~1, therefore, represents a symbolic boundary rather than a strict mathematical limit.

-For the special case of a real argument \( z = x \), the inequality in (19) is solved using a zero search routine, showing that overflow occurs when \( x > 713.9871 \) for double precision and \( x > 11360.7249 \) for quad precision arithmetic.
+For the special case of a real argument \( z = x \), the inequality in \eqref{eq:ovr_flow_inf_z} is solved using a zero search routine, showing that overflow occurs when \( x > 713.9871 \) for double precision and \( x > 11360.7249 \) for quad precision arithmetic.\\ The extension of this asymptotic expansion to the case of \( \nu < 0 \) is discussed in Section \ref{sec:Negative_nu}.